 Copyright basics - Exception for persons with perceptual disabilities

 The Copyright Act (s.32) allows copying, translation, adaptation and reproduction in sign language of literary, musical, artistic or dramatic works, to create a document in a format specifically designed for persons with perceptual disabilities.
 This exception does not apply in cases where the work is commercially available in an appropriate format or for cinematographic works.

 Licences are contracts that regulate the reproduction and use of works in addition to the requirements of the Copyright Act.
 Some licences impose further restrictions on the use and reproduction of works and some waive certain rights that are part of the Copyright Act.
 In the context of a university, faculty and students should know about the following types of licences:

-- The Copibec licence with Quebec universities (CREPUQ/BCI) regulates the creation and distribution of course packs, which is the production of multiple copies of works for teaching.
+- The Copibec licence with the majority of Quebec universities regulates the creation and distribution of course packs, which is the production of multiple copies of works for teaching.
 The licence specifies limitations on what can be reproduced (such as number of pages, percentage of total work, type of work) and the payment of royalty fees.
 For more information on the licence, see the Concordia Policy on Copyright Compliance, section 6.
-For information on the creation of course packs, see the Concordia Bookstore Web site.
+For information on the creation of course packs, see the University Bookstore website.